 large network datasets.

-Overlapping tutorials have been
+Overlapping tutorials have been presented at:

 also plan to submit a short version (3 hours) of this tutorial to ICDE

 at Carnegie Mellon University.
 He has received the Presidential Young

 Investigator Award by the National Science Foundation (1989), the Research

 Contributions Award in ICDM 2006, twelve ``best paper'' awards, and several

 teaching awards.
 He has served as a member of the executive committee of

 SIGKDD; he has published over 160 refereed articles, 11 book chapters and one

 monograph.
 He holds five patents and he has given over 20 tutorials and 10